ker0olos/fable/README.md

 bots like Mudae, Sofi, Karuta.
 Like those bots, you can pull anime characters, customize, and upgrade them.

-There's an intuitive system to manage and customize the characters in your servers, like adding extensions to chrome and installing apps on your phone, you can install community-made packs that are full of new characters with a single command.
+There's an intuitive system to manage the characters in your servers, like installing apps on your phone, you can install community-made packs that are full of new characters with a single command.

 Wanna make your own community pack?
 Check [fable-community/example](https://github.com/fable-community/fable-pack-example)